sangoma/sangoma-sbc-provisioning/README.md

-    update      check current version and perform update, if needed config      check current configuration and apply new options, if needed ems         register current server on EMS service
+    update      check current version and perform update, if needed config      check current configuration and apply new options, if needed ems         register current server on EMS service restore     restore the configuration backup from a template, skipping network, license and REST API

   provisioning-options:

+    --template FILE  use FILE as a template backup package to restore from

-    --dump         dump the configuration data and exit --force-apply  apply and restart network even if no changes have been made --no-restart   do not restart the network after configuration
+    --dump           dump the configuration data and exit

+    --force-apply    apply and restart network even if no changes have been made --no-restart     do not restart the network after configuration

+    --no-patches     do not apply any patches on system --copy-update    also copy update package when installing on /provisioning

   request-options: